Password Spraying OWA

 Monitoring

-• If you have high-value domain or local accounts (for example, domain administrator accounts) for which you need to monitor every lockout, monitor all 4740 events with the “Account That Was Locked Out \Security ID” values that correspond to the accounts.
+• If you have high-value domain or local accounts (for example, domain administrator accounts) for which you need to monitor every lockout, monitor all 4740arrow-up-right events with the “Account That Was Locked Out \Security ID” values that correspond to the accounts.

 Mitigate